 Centrifugal pumps of various designs are available nowadays.
 Centrifugal pumps of various designs create maintenance flexibility.
 Back pull-out and split casing pumps are Centrifugal pumps of various designs.
-It is the incredible machine ever produced by man.
+They are the incredible machine ever produced by man.
 Centrifugal pump is part and parcel of our life.
-Our life that exists without the use of a centrifugal pump is beyond imagination.
-A high-pressure head is required at one time and a high flow of the fluid flow at the other.
+Our life existing without the use of a centrifugal pump is beyond imagination.
+Sometimes the high-pressure head is required at other times a high flow of the fluid flow is required.
 To cater to all these need centrifugal pumps of different design configurations are required.
 Depending on their flow pattern, centrifugal pumps are categorized as follows:

 1) AXIAL FLOW PUMPS:

 Axial flow centrifugal pumps are the pumps where the flow is produced parallel to the pump shaft.
 It is called a propeller pump.
 It is used for low-pressure head and high flow services.
 The propeller-type impeller is used in an axial flow pump.
 The fluid flow produced by the impeller moves in the pump axially and discharged perpendicularly to the pump shaft.
 The Schematic explains the axial flow in the pumps.

 2. RADIAL FLOW PUMPS:

 Radial flow centrifugal pumps are the pumps where the flow is produced perpendicular to the pump shaft.
 It is used for high-pressure head and low flow services.
 In these pumps, radial flow is produced by the curved vane closed impeller or open impeller in the pump.
 When the impeller rotates in the pump casing the fluid is sucked in the eye of the impeller then it rotates along with the curved vanes and builds up the pressure head and the fluid is discharged perpendicular to the pump shaft through the pump.